Monterey Laser Cataract Surgeon

 Serving Pacific Grove, King City and Salinas, CA

 As a foremost Monterey cataract surgery provider, Dr. Philip Penrose offers his patients customized, highly effective treatments.
 For many of his cataract patients, Dr. Penrose recommends cataract surgery with premium intraocular lenses (IOLs).
 When their eyes’ clouded natural lenses are replaced with premium IOLs, Monterey cataract patients usually achieve clear vision at all distances.
-Explore the paragraphs below to learn more about cataracts and Dr. Penrose’s treatment approach.
+Explore the paragraphs below to learn more about cataract surgery in Carmel, CA, and Dr. Penrose’s treatment approach.

 - What Are Cataracts?